SylvainDurant/Capgemini/README.md

     {"accountNumber": "BE05359378822777"}
 ```
 **note:**
-In the original version of this API, a verification was made before the account creation to prevent multiple account for the same customer.
+In the original version of this API, a verification was made before the account creation to prevent multiple accounts for the same customer.
 This verification has been disabled for easier testing but is still visible as comments in the code.

 ### `PUT`
 #### /api/currentAccount/newCurrentAccount
-Create a new transaction and implement it both to the sender and the receiver accounts.
-Only value greater than 0 is accepted and a account cannot send a transaction to himself.
-Both of the accounts must already exist.
+Creates a new transaction and implements it to both the sender and the receiver accounts.
+Only value greater than 0 is accepted and an account cannot send a transaction to itself.
+Both accounts must already exist.

 #### Parameters:
 **body**: object